 • Avoiding a “no-results page.”

-Even if you have the best website search solution, it is of no use if your content isn’t optimized for search
+Even if you have the best website search solution, it is of no use if your content isn’t optimized for search.

 Don’t forget to evaluate the metadata (title tag, meta description, etc.) you’re using to describe your content — these not only impact how your search engine might serve up a piece of content, but also affect whether or not a visitor clicks on the results provided!
+Mislabeled content only contributes to a poor user experience.

 6. Optimize the search experience for mobile

 You can visit other websites on your smartphone to get ideas.
 Focus on how search looks with different screen sizes and discover the different display choices that you can experiment with.
+Pay attention to page speed too.
+Slow-loading pages can impede the mobile search experience and hurt core web vitals — metrics used by Google to rank web pages in search results.

 7. Employ AI to enhance relevance